 High Altitude Cerebral Edema is a serious form of altitude sickness where the brain swells and ceases to function properly.

 Dexamethasone is a potent steroid hormone that acts as an anti-inflammatory agent to treat brain edema.
 Whereas acetazolamide treats altitude sickness by aiding acclimatization, dexamethasone treats the symptoms only.
 Again, dexamethasone has no effect on acclimatization itself, just the symptoms.
-Therefore, someone who uses dexamethasone as treatment should not continue to ascend.
+Therefore, someone who uses dexamethasone as a treatment should not continue to ascend.
 It should be used to relieve the symptoms while either maintaining altitude, or better yet, while descending.

 The recommended dosage is 4 mg, 6 hours apart.
 People usually experience an improvement in symptoms within approximately 6 hours.